alexapostolu/night/README.md

 cd night
 ```

-Or if you want to clone Night but not Dusk, then do:
+Or if you want to clone Night but not Dusk:

 ```
 git clone https://github.com/DynamicSquid/night.git